WDPS-Team/Large-Scale-Entity-Linking/README.md

 - The **Input** is a set of pages in WARC format, stored information that crawled from web.
 The final goal is to link the 'entity mention' in WARCfile to 'entities' in Freebase, and **Output** format is : [Document ID, Entity Mention, Freebase ID]
 - This project consists of following steps:
     1. WARCSplitReader - Reading and splitting the WARCfile into lines and proccessing in parallel.
 Filtering the invalid data.
-    2. TextPreprocessor - Cleaning the result from the last step, removing useless and non-essential data (css, ids, tags).
-Using `beautifulsoup` to extract text data in HTML.
+    2. TextExtraction - Cleaning the result from the last step, and then using `beautifulsoup` to extract title, main text  from webpages.
 And finally reformat the result as split the text into sentences.
-    3. NLPPreprocessor - Processing the sentences with different NLP techniques.
-In this step we use `nltk` to do the NLP preprocessing.
-First tokenize these sentences, then lemmatize the tokens, after that remove all stop words in it.
-Finally combine the words as strings.
+    3. EntityRecognition - Processing the sentences `spacy`.
+Select the entities from text with certain types.
+We only interedted in this three types: `PERSON`,`ORGANIZATION` and `LOCATION`.
-    4. EntityExtractor - We use `spacy` to do the NER part and only extract entities that are in type of `PERSON`,`ORGANIZATION` and `LOCATION`.
+    4. ELCandidateGeneration - we use `elasticsearch` to search candidate entities in freebase and link the mention to all possible candidate entities.
-    5. EntityLinker - we use `elasticsearch` to link the mention to all possible candidate entities in Freebase.
-Then use `LexVec` to calculate cosine similarity between an mention and an candidate entity and sort the result by similarity.
+    5. ELCandidateRanking - Rank candidate entities by the latent meaning using `LexVec` to calculate the cosine similarity between an mention and candidate entity.
+Using threshold on similiarity to reduce candidates.
+If more labels are present, pick the label similarity with the highest value and combine `Trident` for disambiguation and finally rank the result according to similarity.
-    6. DataDisambiguator -
-    7.

-##TODO: to be continued
+    6.ELMappingSelection & OutputWriter - Select the valid candidate entities and output the result as .tsv format with columns [Document ID, Entity Mention, Freebase ID].

 ## DAS4 Execution